busegultekin/busegultekin/README.md

 ---

-> Not: Kediler kod yazmaz, ama klavyede sizden hızlı yürürler.
+> Not: Kediler kod yazmaz, ama klavyede sizden hızlı yürürler. 😸
+> Note: Cats don’t write code, but they walk across the keyboard faster than you. 😸